inmanta/inmanta-core/docs/troubleshooting.rst

 This page describes typical failure scenario's and provides a guideline on how to troubleshoot them.

+..
+    Tips and tricks used to generate these screenshots:

+    The Inmanta quickstart was used (make sure the latest orchestrator and web-console version are being used)

+    Tips to generate a resource in a given state:

+    - Available : first pause the agent responsible for it and then do an export
+    - Failed : do an export with an invalid attribute value (ex: wrong password)
+    - Undefined: do an export with an attribute depending on an environment variable that doesn't exist (ex: certificate_chain=std::get_env("DOESNTEXIST"))

+    Tips to make the agent go down:

+    - ssh into the orchestrator and kill the agent process

 A resource is stuck in the state available
 ==========================================